 The world is currently divided on the question of how strict should promotion regulations be.
 Should schools continue to adhere to the policy of letting marks decide a student’s fate of getting promoted to the next class?
 Or, is the system too obsolete in the face of recent demands of education when acquiring other soft skills also matter?
 The CBSE board maintains a low passing benchmark.
 The question patterns today also accommodate the needs of all kinds of students.
-And the best school in Sonepat is often strict about their promotion regulations as the marks-based passing criteria is still the best strategy we have to evaluate a student’s educational proficiency.
+And the Affordable Boarding school in Sonipat is often strict about their promotion regulations as the marks-based passing criteria is still the best strategy we have to evaluate a student’s educational proficiency.

 A passing mark help maintain a minimum educational benchmark